learn-co-curriculum/phase-0-git-version-control-introduction/README.md

 Think about it this way: when you were learning arithmetic, you knew the way to undo a bad calculation was to turn the pencil upside down and erase.
 As a result, you were **free** to try, experiment, and explore, knowing you could always easily get back to the original starting point.
-When we were learning, most of us did our math homework in pencil, not ink!
+Because of this, most of us did our math homework in pencil, not ink!

 Because of the **freedom** that VCS provides, we can be **unafraid** to look at an ugly bit of code and _try_ something new.
-We can take a new technique a co-worker tellus about and we can _try_ to replace our old code with this new idea.
+We can take a new technique a co-worker told us about and we can _try_ to replace our old code with this new idea.
 We can read about a new feature provided in a framework and _try_ it out in our old code. **VCS helps us be unafraid to try new and improved techniques**.

 > **ASIDE** The programmer, entrepreneur, and venture capitalist Paul Graham
 > notes that oil paints unlocked a revolution in experimentation in visual arts
 > because they were undo-able.
 Because of the **freedom** that oils provided,
 > Italian Renaissance painters were able to create the revolutions in constructing
 > painting that made the leaps of the renaissance so important.
 Read more in his
 > essay ["Hackers and Painters."][hp]

 ## Identify Benefits of Version Control Systems

-Beyond the advantage of being able to safely experiement, there are several _other_ benefits we get when we manage our work with Git:
+Beyond the advantage of being able to safely experiment, there are several _other_ benefits we get when we manage our work with Git:

   - Automatically create a backup of your work
-  - Provide an easy way to undo mistakes and restore a previous verison of your work
+  - Provide an easy way to undo mistakes and restore a previous version of your work
   - Document changes, including a log of what's changed with messages explaining why it was changed
   - Keep file names and hierarchies consistent and organized
   - Branch work off into multiple "sandboxes" that can be experimented with, but won't impact each other